usegalaxy-eu/usegalaxy-eu-tools/README.md

 Set the environment variables `GALAXY_SERVER_URL` and `GALAXY_API_KEY` and run `make install`.
 This will install ALL of the tools from the .lock files.
 Be sure that the tool panel sections are pre-existing or it will make a mess of your tool panel.
 You can run `grep -o -h 'tool_panel_section_label:.*' *.yaml.lock | sort -u` for a list of categories.

+By default the value install_repository_dependencies is set to True when running shed-tools install through Ephemeris.
+If preferred, this can be set to false to install the wrapper and Galaxy dependencies only.
+The resolver dependencies (e.g conda) can be installed later using Ephemeris (function install-tool-deps), Bioblend, or wait for them to be installed autoamatically at runtime.
+This is useful if you want to provide a large set of tools but most of them won't be used in the short term.